Range in California: Dark Blue

 Ensatina is the most widely-distributed plethodontid salamander in the West, ranging from an isolated location in the mountains of Baja California north along the extreme northwest coast of Baja California, through most of California excluding the deserts, the central valley, and high elevations in the mountains, continuing north into Oregon and Washington west of the Cascades Mountains, and farther north into Canada along the coast of southern British Columbia.
 Also found on Vancouver Island.

-Coexists with E. e. eschscholtzii in the Peninsular ranges, hybridizing with it at some locations, including Mt.
-Palomar.
-Intergrades with E. e. croceater.
+Coexists with E. e. eschscholtziiin the Peninsular ranges, hybridizing with it at some locations, including Palomar Mountain, Intergrades with E. e. croceater in the San Bernardino and San Jacinto Mountains.

 E. e. croceater